locessentials/eng401-business-english-us/unit4/week12/what-is-leadership.md

 ## Research Activity

-Research: What are definitions of leadership in the literature
+Research: What are definitions of leadership in the literature?

 ## Self Reflection

+[Self reflection prompts on leadership]

 ---